In SooSL Desktop, you normally open a dictionary project when SooSL starts.

 To look for a dictionary in a different folder, start with the list of folders on the left.
 The ones SooSL has used recently are first.
-Under them, you will see generic locations like your desktop folder or your hard drive(s).
+Under them, you will see generic locations like your Desktop folder or your hard drive(s).
 Click a folder or drive name on the left.
-The "Look in" box will change to the path-name for that folder, and on the right you will see the dictionaries that are in that folder.
+The "Look in" box will change to the path-name for that folder, and on the right you will see the dictionaries that are in that folder (if any).
 You will also see any sub-folders.
 To change to one of those sub-folders, double-click on it, or choose it and click .
 Or, you can type a folder name after "Look in:" at the top and type ENTER or click .
 Finally, you can also use the arrows at the top right.

-Each dictionary project is actually stored in a sub-folder, but what you see on the right are the names of the dictionaries, not the names of the folders they are in.
+Each dictionary project is actually stored in a sub-folder, but what you see on the right are the titles of the dictionaries, not the names of the folders they are in.
 The two names are not necessarily the same, although they are often similar.
-If you want to see the actual project folder names and other information about the dictionaries, use detail view (below).
+If you want to see the actual folder names and other information about the dictionaries, use detail view (below).